mostafaznv/larupload/README.md

 - Using different drivers
 - Ability to resize/crop photos and videos
 - Ability to create multiple sizes of the videos and images
+- Ability to create HTTP Live Streaming (HLS) from video sources
 - Extract the width and height of the image
 - Extract width, height and duration of the video
 - Extract the duration of the audio